-However it's likely that you may want some inputs to be Analog, others AES, or perhaps some inputs Line & others Microphone level.
-The input format for each physical input is set in the Audio IO setup page.
+It's likely that you may want some inputs to be AES, or others perhaps Line or Microphone level and you may have a MADI card also.
+The input format for each input number is set in the Audio IO setup page.